This Google™ translation feature is provided for informational purposes only.

 Real Property Taxes and Sales Taxes Are Major Local Revenue Sources

-Real property taxes remain the single largest source of local government revenue in the State, making up $35.1 billion or 44 percent of the $81 billion in total revenue from local fiscal years ending in 2017.
+Real property taxes remain the single largest source of local government revenue in the State, accounting for $35.7 billion, or 43 percent, of the $83 billion in total revenue from local fiscal years ending in 2018 (not including New York City).

-The governments that are the most dependent on the property tax for their revenues include fire districts (where property taxes account for 94 percent of total revenue), school districts (54 percent), towns (54 percent) and villages (49 percent).
+Fire districts are the most dependent class of local government on the property tax for revenue (which accounts for 93 percent of their total revenue), followed by school districts and towns (each at 54 percent), and villages (49 percent).

-Sales taxes are also an important revenue source for local governments ($10 billion or 12 percent of total revenue) and are the largest single revenue source for counties (33 percent).
+Sales and use taxes are also an important revenue source for local governments, representing $10.5 billion, or 13 percent of total revenue in 2018, and are the largest single revenue source for counties (34 percent).

 Education and Employee Benefits Account for Half of Local Government Expenditures

-Employee benefits accounted for another 19 percent of local government spending ($15.9 billion).
-This is the fastest growing segment, increasing at an annual rate of 3.9 percent over the 10-year period ending in the 2017 fiscal year, compared to an annual rate of growth in other expenditures of 2.0 percent.
+Employee benefits accounted for another 19 percent of local government spending ($16.1 billion).
+This is the fastest growing segment, increasing at an annual rate of 3.7 percent over the 10-year period ending in the 2018 fiscal year, compared to an annual rate of growth in other expenditures of 2.0 percent or less.

 The Office of the State Comptroller analyzes the financial condition of each municipality and school district through its Fiscal Stress Monitoring System, which combines a number of financial indicators into an overall score intended to measure entities’ budgetary solvency.

-In 2018, 61 local governments and school districts were designated as being in fiscal stress (2.9 percent of those scored).
-Of these, 17 were in significant fiscal stress, six were in moderate fiscal stress, and 38 were susceptible to fiscal stress.
+Based on 2019 financial reports, 64 local governments and school districts were designated as being in fiscal stress (3.1 percent of those scored).
+Of these, 10 were in significant fiscal stress, 16 were in moderate fiscal stress and 38 were susceptible to fiscal stress.

-School districts had the highest number of entities in stress, with 26 in total.
+School districts had the largest number of entities in stress, with 33 in total.

-However, cities had the highest prevalence of stress, with 22.6 percent of them (12 of 53 scored) being in some level of stress.
-This was also an increase from 2017, when 14.5 percent (8 of 55 cities scored) were in stress.
+However, counties had the highest prevalence of stress, with 12.7 percent (7 of 55 scored) being in some level of stress.
+This was a slight decline from 2018, when 14.3 percent (8 of 56 counties scored) were in stress.

-Towns and villages had much lower rates of stress than other classes of local government.
+Towns and villages had much lower rates of stress than other classes.